stefanos1316/Rosetta-Code-Research/README.md

    finishing faster than 1 second, thus our power analyzer cannot capture those results).
 5) Execute the **script.compileTasks** in order to compile all tasks.
 6) Execute the **script.executeTasks** in order to execute the tasks and collect results (in our case we used [Watts Up Pro](https://www.wattsupmeters.com/secure/products.php?pn=0)).
+7) Collect results and added them in a single file.
-7) Execute the plotGrpahs to plot graphs.
+8) Execute the **script.plotGraphs** to plot graphs.

 **Note**: For more information for executing scripts add the --help command line argument.